Sri Lanka’s Political Crisis—an Opportunity for China

 Sirisena claimed the move was motivated by economic turmoil and a plot to assassinate him.
 On October 27, he suspended parliament, apparently to deny lawmakers a platform from which to decry the changes and urge adherence to the Constitution.

 The next day, one person was killed and two were wounded after one of Wickremesinghe’s cabinet members tried to reenter his office, prompting at least one security guard to open fire.
-Wickremesinghe maintains that his ousting was illegal and that he remains the true prime minister.
+Wickremesinghe maintains that his ousting is illegal and that he remains the rightful prime minister.

 The dust is far from settled on the tumult, and Ranjan Ramanayake, a legislator from Wickremesinghe’s party, said Chinese leaders have secretly offered some Sri Lankan officials up to $4.6 million each if they will switch sides and support Rajapaksa.
 “This is an international conspiracy,” Ramanayake told Reuters on October 28.
 He said China is “spending money to buy over members.”

 It is not difficult to see why the Chinese would be eager to sideline Wickremesinghe and help bring Rajapaksa into power once again.

 During Rajapaksa’s decade as a strongman-style president, he embarked upon a spree of infrastructure spending, accepting billions of dollars worth of Chinese loans in an effort to stimulate economic growth.
 Among the multimillion-dollar projects that China bankrolled and built under his tenure were the Mattala Rajapaksa International Airport and the Magampura Mahinda Rajapaksa Port in Hambantota.